eigentaylor/eigentaylor.github.io/_previews/2026-06-21-better-choices.md

 If they had used this system instead, a number of major issues would have been prevented.
 For those who aren't anti-RCV-pilled yet, Condorcet is what Fairvote *tells you RCV is, but actually isn't*.

-In this system, you get to vote for your favorite, but you also get to
+In this system, you get to vote for your favorite, but you also get to support your second choice against your least favorite.
+This is what RCV fails to do.
+The major RCV failures stemmed from nonviable candidates *not* getting eliminated.
+Specifically, candidates who would lose in every head-to-head matchup got more first-choice votes than the broad consensus option--whose support was more widely distributed in second choices--and hence were not eliminated.

+Instead of looking at the first-choice votes--which says nothing about how broadly acceptable or unpalatable a candidate is--this system looks at the head-to-head matchups.
+A metric which is easier to count, and is far more indicative of a strong candidate.

 ### Cognitive Simplicity